-Vol. XXIV - No. 36 222 NEW YORK, N.Y., MONDAY, OCTOBER 10, 1960 Get U.S. Troops Out of Cuba, Dobbs Urges on TV Network Critical Fight Faces Union In GE Strike SWP Candidate Calls for Solidarity "The electrical workers' strike against General Electric marks critical showdown between organized labor and big business today," stated Frank Lovell, Socialist Workers candidate for U.S. Senate from Michigan, Oct.
-3. 'Last year the corporations put the steel workers through a 116day battle.
+Get U.S. Troops Out of Cuba, Dobbs Urges on TV Network Critical Fight Faces Union In GE Strike SWP Candidate Calls for Solidarity "The electrical workers' strike against General Electric marks critical showdown between organized labor and big business oday," stated Frank Lovell, Socialist Workers candidate for U.S. Senate from Michigan, Oct, 3.
+'Last year the corporations put the steel workers through a 116day battle.
 This year GE has taken the lead in union-busting by forcing its workers out onto the streets and encouraging scabbery.
-"The outcome of this strike will affect the whole labor movement," Lovell continued.
-'That is why every union meeting ought to take up the question of the GE strike and express their support to the IUE members.
-This is more important to the future of unionism in this country than listening to or voting for Democratic politicians."
-The International Union of Electrical Workers, which represents 70,000 of the 100,000 orit's whether we can get to vote its five-year contract with GE at all."
-This is the way many expired.
-Since negotiations American Negroes are sum- started last June the company has refused union demands for While numerous "experts" are a new two-year agreement is still largely a white man's three-year contract with only prerogative.
-The federal Civil two-thirds the wage-increase Cut Production Rights Commission and the Jus- asked and without any cost-oftice Department, stirred from living provision.
-GE has said it their usual lethargy into a tiny will not change its offer no mat- This "take it or leave it" at- Face of "The Enemy"
+"The outcome of this strike vill affect the whole labor movement," Lovell continued.
+That is why every union meetng ought to take up the question of the GE strike and express their support to the IUE nembers.
+This is more important to the future of unionism in this country than listening to or voting for Democratic politicians.
+The International Union of Electrical Workers, which represents 70,000 of the 100,000 organized GE workers, called the strike at midnight Oct.
+1 when it's whether we can get to vote its five-year contract with GE expired.
+Since negotiations started last June the company has refused union demands for While numerous "experts" are a new two-year agreement speculating which way their which would include a 31⁄2 pervote" will go, Negroes them- cent wage increase per year and tion on the South, where voting escalator clause.
+GE offered a is still largely a white man's three-year contract with only cut Production asked and without any cost-oftice Department, stirred from living provision.
+GE has said it their usual lethargy into a tiny will not change its offer no matflurry of election-year activity, ter how long the strike lasts.
+This "take it or leave it" at- more than "an adjustment" that reached with the Soviet Union anese during the 1945 exploslight on several Southern areas. titude of the company during was about over.
+He painted a by June," said Carl Feingold ions.
+Immediately after it opened the negotiations became even bright picture of economic pros- this week.
+He is running against Face of "The Enemy"

-Militant photo by J. H. These Cuban children learn fast in their new school building.
+Militant photo by I.H.
+These Cuban children learn fast in their new school building.
 To finance such schools and similar public improvements, Cuba has assumed control over its land, natural resources and industries which were largely held by American monopoly corporations since 1900.
 But dispossessing the monopolies has angered the State Department.
 It is preparing for war against Cuba to regain the holdings nationalized by the Castro regime.
-Then these children will be evicted from their schools and the land returned to companies like United Fruit, Standard Oil and Texaco What do you think?
+Then these children will be evicted from their schools and the land returned to companies like United Fruit, Standard Oil and Texaco.
+What do you think?
 Do you go along with the monopolists?
 Or do you agree that Cuban children deserve a better break than when Wall Street and Dictator Batista ruled the island?